Skip to main content

 Djikstra's Algorithm can help solve the shortest path problem for graphs with non-negative weights

-you also showcase this problem in Pregel Graph Processing Docs - in most cases you can't hold an entire graph in memory, and we'll have it written to disk somewhere, and Pregel is a Graph Traversal SDK for distributed datasets using Spark
+You also showcase this problem in Pregel Graph Processing Docs - in most cases you can't hold an entire graph in memory, and we'll have it written to disk somewhere, and Pregel is a Graph Traversal SDK for distributed datasets using Spark

 Djikstra's algorithm is greedy, and essentially starts from a central point u and expands outwards, continually getting the min from the seen vertices to find shortest path to other vertices, it uses a min-heap to continuously select the vertex with the smallest known distance